 Learn the tags available on the site.
-The same article can be drawn up in different ways.
-If the articles on Habr are a part of your portfolio, then do not be lazy to spend a little time on the beautiful result.
+The same publication can be drawn up in different ways.
+If the publications on Habr are a part of your portfolio, then do not be lazy to spend a little time on the beautiful result.

-Pay attention to how other users make out the posts.
+Pay attention to how other users make out the publications.
 Many examples are published almost every day.

 Use the spelling / printing tool.
 Dashes, quotation marks, etc. is at your discretion.
 But no one likes mistakes.
 Correct at least what the browser emphasizes.